Lahjonta/Gruppe-4-Vidify/README.md

 - The use of Spark for rapid processing of large datasets, enabling real-time analysis of video views.
 - Implementation of Kafka as the messaging layer to ensure robust and reliable communication between services.
 - Utilization of MySQL as a reliable database for efficient storage of information about music videos and view counts.
-- Inclusion of HDFS as a Data Lake to secure and scale the storage of music videos.
 - Use of Memcached as a cache server to optimize query performance and buffer frequently accessed data.
 - Integration of Kubernetes as a load balancer to ensure high availability and scalability of the platform.
 - Development of an intuitive user interface using Node.js to provide users with a seamless and enjoyable music video experience while tracking video popularity.